MarioMNM/pokeapi-connection/README.md

 # PokéApi Connection

-This is an app made to practice public APIs connections.
+This is an app made to practice public APIs connections with Ruby on Rails.
 On this app you can search for a pokémon by name or id and you will get an entry with the infromation of that pokémon

 ![img](app/assets/images/pokedex.PNG)